jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 When it comes to asynchronous tasks, caching can be a bit demanding since you have to make sure a task is only performed once for a given key.
 As a consequence, the code has to somehow keep track of inbound tasks.

 ```
 $.cachedGetScript( url, callback1 );
 $.cachedGetScript( url, callback2 );
 ```

-The caching mechanism has to make sure the url is only requested once even if the script isn't in cache yet.
-This shows some logic to keep track of callbacks bound to a given url in order for the cache system to properly handle both complete and inbound requests.
+The caching mechanism has to make sure the URL is only requested once even if the script isn&rsquo;t in cache yet.
+This shows some logic to keep track of callbacks bound to a given URL in order for the cache system to properly handle both complete and inbound requests.

 ```